PSLE is like Life

 • Teach Less, Learn More (TLLM) – Encouraging students to learn more actively and independently by nurture a curiosity that goes beyond the formal curriculum.
 Syllabuses are trimmed without diluting students’ preparedness for higher education.
 That is what the communication to parents is, but I somehow feel at times the homework is still quite a lot.
 Can’t comment about what happens in school as we as parents don’t really know.

-• Every School A Good School – I agree with this move to shift the mindset of elite-school-ism and to reshuffle the school students and teachers and perception so that its a lot more balanced and that parents don’t all go crazy?to start off their kids life of education with competitively trying to get into elite schools and getting that edge thru countless enrichment programs.
+• Every School A Good School – I agree with this move to shift the mindset of elite-school-ism and to reshuffle the school students and teachers and perception so that its a lot more balanced and that parents don’t all go crazy to start off their kids life of education with competitively trying to get into elite schools and getting that edge thru countless enrichment programs.

 • Direct School Admission (DSA) – Provide students an opportunity to demonstrate a more diverse range of achievements and talents in seeking admission to a secondary school.
 Read more on MOE’s site.